HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 This interaction is initiated by the Provider System during the provider's workflow, using CDS Hooks and, optionally, EHR-based SMART App Launch.

 - Provider Systems **SHALL** support this interaction approach because it offers the greatest opportunity to raise and address REMS requirements when related care activities occur.
+- Provider Systems **SHOULD** support saving DocumentReference to Patient's record as [described here](specification.html#support-for-saving-rems-information-to-the-patients-record).
 - REMS Administrators **SHOULD** implement this interaction approach.

 <p></p>